-The Handbook and Packing List, along with camp forms, can be accessed by logging in to your account and going to the Forms Dashboard.
+Our Handbook and Packing List, along with camp forms, can be accessed by logging into your account and going to the Forms Dashboard.

 Below are other resources we have found to be helpful for parents.
 Check back for new additions.

 Thoughts about Photos

-During each session we post some pictures to give you a glimpse of life at camp.
+During each session we post a few photos to share a glimpse of life at camp.
 For many parents, this may be the first extended time without daily communication with your child.
 Our philosophy is to focus on the experience in camp while helping parents to navigate this separation.
 This is an important part of the camp experience for both camper and parent.
 While we understand some parents would like to see more pictures, we have found pictures can be the source of unnecessary concern. ("My child was standing away from the group."
 "My child looks sad.")
 Please know that your child's experience in camp is our top priority.

 While most campers adjust to camp life fairly quickly, missing home can be part of the experience for some.
 As you prepare to send your child to camp, here are a few DOs and DONTs about homesick concerns.

 DO focus on the things they are looking forward to about camp.
 Look at the website and watch some of the camp videos together.
 Help your child identify their top activity choices.

 DO let them know that missing home is natural and that you are proud of their independence.
 Reassure them there will be experts in camp (their counselor, the directors and others) who will be available to help them work through any difficulty.

 DO send letters that are focused on life at camp.
 (What is your favorite activity so far?
 Who is the goofiest counselor in camp?
 Where are the kids in your cabin from?)